tensorix-labs/t-req/README.md

 <p align="center">
 Tired of API tools that lock your requests in proprietary formats and GUI-only workflows?<br/>
-t-req keeps standard <code>.http</code> files as the source of truth and lets you run them from anywhere — terminal, server, or your own code.
+t-req keeps standard <code>.http</code> files as the source of truth and lets you run them from anywhere — terminal, server, IDE, or your own code.
 </p>

 <p align="center">